 2021 Fantasy Baseball Rankings – Positional

 I tried to have this as close to Fantrax eligibility as possible.
 It’s also possible that I missed a name or two.
 If I did, feel free to reach out to me.

 This ugly position got even uglier in 2020.

 U-G-L-Y, none of these guys (except J.T.
-Realmuto) should be drafted high, they ugly.
+Realmuto) should be drafted high (Not at his ADP though), they ugly.
 Yeah, yeah, they ugly (for fantasy).
 Okay, that was rough, but so is this position as a whole.
 Remember when we were debating who was the top dog between JT Realmuto and Gary Sanchez?
 Ha!
 That was funny.
 After a disastrous season at the plate, Sanchez isn’t even a top-5 option for 2021.
-My ranking of 7th might even be a tad generous as Sanchez has consistently shown that he cannot hit for a respectable average without BABIP luck.
+My ranking of 9th might even be a tad generous as Sanchez has consistently shown that he cannot hit for a respectable average without BABIP luck.

 Last but not least, let me address the elephant in the room with my exclusion of Adley Rutschman.
 There’s no question that Rutschman is the top catching prospect in the game and an advanced bat, but I don’t see him playing a ton of games with Baltimore in 2021.
 If we had a normal minor league season or any minor league season at all in 2020, he’d likely be up fairly early in the 2021 season.
 At this point, he’s more of a late-2021/early-2022 ETA for me.

 12/18 Update: While I still like Bart as a late-round flier in deeper leagues and 2C formats, it looks like Buster Posey will be the starting catcher to start 2021 with Bart perhaps in Triple-A.

 2/6 Update: Alejandro Kirk is falling a bit as his playing time is much cloudier following recent acquisitions by Toronto.